›› Welcome to P'nai Or!

 P'nai Or means 'Faces of Light' in Hebrew.

-Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays and 1 Sunday per month.
-The 5774 school year started Oct 5.
+Simcha School, our religious education program for kids in preschool through pre-b'nai mitzvah, meets 2 Saturdays per month.
+The 5775 season will start with a special gathering in our sukkah on Sunday, October 12, from 1 to 3 pm.

 Each session begins with davvening (praying) and singing all together before breaking into separate classes for time with teachers and peers.
-Sundays include Israeli folk dancing.
-It's not too late to register!
-Contact our education director, Deanna Cohen, at firstname.lastname@example.org.
+For more information, contact Batya Podos at firstname.lastname@example.org.

 The shuk is open.